Federal funding available to improve indoor air quality and energy efficiency in buildings

 Credit for Energy Efficiency Home Improvements (25C)

 Rewards homeowners that make energy efficiency improvements, including performing energy audits and installing certain heat pumps.

 Residential Clean Energy (25D)

-Extends the tax credit for the purchases of residential clean energy technology – including solar electricity, solar water heating, fuel cells, geothermal heat pumps, small wind energy and qualified biomass fuel property – until December 31, 2034.
+Extends the tax credit for the purchase of residential clean energy technology – including solar electricity, solar water heating, fuel cells, geothermal heat pumps, small wind energy and qualified biomass fuel property – until December 31, 2034.

 Home Energy Performance-Based, Whole-House Rebates (HOMES)

 Funding for states to develop and implement a HOMES rebate program to provide rebates to homeowners to reduce home energy bills through energy efficiency retrofits.

 Funding for states and tribal governments to implement a high-efficiency electric home rebate program.
 Rebates will be given for a number of activities, including heat pump installation.